drom/animal/README.md

 The game from my childhood.

-Rewrite from BASIC GOTO-Hell into JavaScript CallBack-hell
+Rewrite from BASIC to few other languages: JS, Ruby, Python, Go.

-To run:
+To run JS version:

 ```sh
 npx github:drom/animal